OpenCLTBrigade/cmpd-holiday-gift/readme.md

 `vagrant halt`

 ## Get started!

+### SSH into the Vagrant box
+You should be able to do

+`ssh vagrant@homestead.app`

+to work within the Vagrant box.

 ### database migrations
 Please use Laravel's artisan migrations to set up the database.
 That's how we started doing this and if you make changes on your own things are going to get bad real fast.